Your puppy’s baby teeth are just starting to come in. They will still be nursing but their eyes will have opened.

 There are a number of ways you can ease your puppy’s discomfort whilst they are going through teething.
 We’ve compiled our favourite tips below:

-- Pop their toys in the freezer.
+Pop their toys in the freezer.
 If you’ve ever had a wisdom tooth come through, you’ll know there’s nothing quite as good as a simple ice cube to soothe the pain.
 The same goes for dogs.
 Try popping their chew toys in the freezer so they have something cold to bite.
-Just steer clear of using this on hot day as it can bring their core temperature up causing them to overheat.
+Just steer clear of using ice cubes or similarly cold items on hot day as it can bring their core temperature up causing them to overheat.